 Among the potential reasons for this sharp development, the researchers identified an increasing level of public involvement, the expanding demand for decision making but also a plain and simple growth in the number of sporting events.
-These factors lead sports companies to invest increasing sums in AI implementation, data analytics, and machine learning consulting.

 After this general roundup, it's time to take a closer look at some use cases where sports can benefit from AI.
 Let's start with the fields of application that are most related to the competitive and playful nature of sports: recruiting, coaching, healthcare, and virtual assistant referees.

 Artificial intelligence can influence an athlete's career right from the start.
 Specifically, it can process historical data on players' performance to predict their potential and market value before a sports club decides to invest in them.

 This is the case of the NBA Global Scout app, a platform that uses artificial intelligence to analyze videos uploaded by users and evaluate their performance while performing specific exercises.